andrei-tatar/node-red-contrib-smartnora/doc/nodes/garage/README.md

 Node attributes:
 - [Common](../common.md)
+- `Warn user if already open/closed` - if checked, the assistant will warn if the device is already opened/closed
 - `Open Payload` - message type and value used when the garage door is opened
 - `Close Payload` - message type and value used when the garage door is closed